In January 2016, the government accepted the recommendations of the Royalty Review Advisory Panel report.

 Read the report at: Alberta at a Crossroads.

 The Emerging Resources Program (ERP) is one of the panel-recommended programs.
-It came into effect January 1, 2017.
-It encourages industry to open up new oil and gas resources in higher-risk and higher-cost areas that have large resource potential.
+The ERP came into effect January 1, 2017.
+The ERP encourages industry to open up new oil and gas resources in higher-risk and higher-cost areas that have large resource potential.
 This will promote industry innovation and learning in order to generate greater royalties and other benefits to Albertans.

 The objectives of the ERP are to: